-Heroin was originally invented as a medical painkiller.
-The word “heroin” is actually a trade name, given to the drug because of its heroic potential for safely relieving pain.
-The original goal in creating heroin was to produce something that relieved pain without causing addiction.
+Originally invented as a medical painkiller, heroin’s name is actually a trade name, given to the drug because of its heroic potential for safely relieving pain.
+The original goal in creating it was to produce something that could relieve pain without causing addiction.
 The hope was that it could replace morphine, which was habit-forming.
 Heroin was mass produced for the first time in 1898 by the Bayer Corporation, a legitimate pharmaceutical company.
-Initially, heroin was seen as a miracle drug, surpassing other substances like codeine in the treatment of some illnesses.
-However, it soon became clear that heroin was not a panacea.
-Like morphine, people could develop a tolerance for it and then move on to habitual use.
+Initially, it was seen as a miracle drug, surpassing other substances like codeine in the treatment of some illnesses.
+However, it soon became clear that it was not a panacea.
+Like morphine, people can develop a tolerance for it, and then move on to habitual use.

-Today, heroin is most commonly used recreationally in the United States as a street drug.
+Today, people often use heroin recreationally in the United States as a street drug.
 Over the years, heroin has picked up a number of colorful street names like “skag,” “horse,” and “dead on arrival.”
-There are also assorted slang terms for people who use heroin and the devices they use with it.
+There is also an assortment of slang terms for people who use the drug and the devices they use with it.

 The Beginning of Heroin

 By 1910, users of morphine had discovered that heroin produced a feeling of happiness and comfort.
 This was particularly true when they injected it.
 Many early users called heroin “dope.”
 This term seems to come from a Dutch word referring to a thick and sticky sauce.
 Opium users started using this term before heroin was invented.
 Eventually, the word “dope” came to be used for a number of drugs.
 In addition to opium and heroin, it can be used to refer to substances like cocaine and marijuana.